novnc/noVNC/docs/API.md

 #### RFB.autoscale()

-The `RFB.autoscale()` method is used to automatically adjust `RFB.scale` to fit given dimensions.
+The `RFB.autoscale()` method is used to automatically adjust `RFB.viewportScale` to fit given dimensions.

 ##### Syntax